SpinalHDL/SpinalDoc/spinal/examples/memory_mapped_uart.md

   val uartCtrl = new UartCtrl(uartCtrlConfig)
   io.uart <> uartCtrl.io.uart

-  // Create an instance of the AvalonMMSlaveFactory that will then be used as a slave factory drived by io.bus val busCtrl = AvalonMMSlaveFactory(io.bus)
+  // Create an instance of the Apb3SlaveFactory that will then be used as a slave factory drived by io.bus val busCtrl = Apb3SlaveFactory(io.bus)

   // Ask the busCtrl to create a readable/writable register at the address 0
   // and drive uartCtrl.io.config.clockDivider with this register